Seattle Therapist, Dr. Sean Hatt, Q & A

 Question: Do you take insurance?

-If your health insurance plan includes out-of-network coverage, you should be able to get partial reimbursement for psychotherapy with me even if you don’t have Premera Blue Cross, LifeWise or First Choice insurance.
-The amount of reimbursement totally depends upon your insurance carrier and your particular plan.
-I also accept credit cards, as well as personal checks and cash.
+Answer: Yes.
+If your health insurance plan includes out-of-network coverage, you may get significant reimbursement for psychotherapy with me.
+The amount totally depends upon your insurance carrier and your particular plan, but can be over $100 per visit, depending on your plan.

 Question: Can you help me figure all of this out if I bring in my insurance information?

 Answer: Yes!
 Of course!
 I will be happy to help you navigate these issues.
-With some basic information, I can call your insurance company to assess your level of coverage and find out whether or not our work together will be eligible for reimbursement.
+With some basic information, I can call your insurance company to assess your level of coverage and find out whether or not our work together will be eligible for reimbursement–and for how much!

 Question: What if I can’t afford therapy at all without my insurance?